 Multi-Modal Image Fusion via Intervention-Stable Feature Learning¶

-Conference: CVPR 2026 arXiv: 2603.23272 Code: Coming soon Area: Multimodal VLM Keywords: Multi-modal image fusion, causal inference, intervention learning, infrared-visible fusion, feature stability
+Keywords: Multi-modal image fusion, causal inference, intervention learning, infrared and visible image fusion, feature stability

 TL;DR¶

-This paper proposes a causal inference-inspired multi-modal image fusion framework that employs three structured intervention strategies (complementary masking, random masking, and modality dropout) to probe genuine inter-modal dependencies, and designs a Causal Feature Integrator (CFI) to learn intervention-stable features.
-The method achieves PSNR of 66.02 and AG of 4.129 on MSRS, and mAP of 0.821 on object detection.
+A multi-modal image fusion framework inspired by causal inference is proposed.
+By probing true inter-modal dependencies through three structured intervention strategies (complementary masking, random masking, and modality dropout), and designing a Causal Feature Integrator (CFI) to learn intervention-stable features, the method achieves a PSNR of 66.02 and AG of 4.129 on MSRS, with an object detection mAP of 0.821.

 Background & Motivation¶